How can telehealth help reduce healthcare cost?

-Telemedicine reduces costs.
-Telemedicine, also called telehealth, can be defined as the use of technology by medical professions to deliver healthcare services (such as diagnoses, examinations and treatments) over a distance.
+Telemedicine lowers the cost of healthcare.
+Also called telehealth, telemedicine can be defined as the use of technology by medical professionals to deliver healthcare services (such as diagnoses, examinations, and treatments) remotely.

 It involves virtual services and is one of the top current healthcare trends that have come to stay.

 The idea that people can spend less to receive better healthcare at home through mobile devices sounds impractical, but, in reality, it can be a game-changer, particularly for people with chronic illnesses, people in rural areas and healthcare professionals.

 A lot of countries in the world today are struggling with meeting the required doctor-to-patient ratio.

 Even though the World Health Organization did not release an ideal standard doctor-to-patient ratio, many reports claim the standard is 1:600.
 If this is the case, countries like Nigeria would be far behind the radar as Nigeria has a doctor-to-patient ratio of 1:2,500, falling below the claimed standard.

 A 2011 survey by the Centers for Disease Control and Prevention showed that 80 percent of adults discharged from the emergency room (ER) said they sought care at the ER because of an inability to access a primary healthcare provider.

 While ER visits can cause as much as $1,389, virtual visits cost as little as $40, which is one of the reasons it is gaining traction among those who can access it.